-Today the internet means that everyone across the country can view and apply for the same jobs that you are applying to.
+Today the internet means that everyone across the country can view and apply for the same jobs that you’re applying to.
 Today, it is not uncommon to have a thousand applications to a job advert.
+Research shows that 133 graduates applied for each graduate position advertised, while on average, 89 candidates applied to mid-level roles in the UK.
 Over the years I have heard stories of candidates applying to a thousand jobs adverts and not receiving a single reply.

 How Do Companies Hire Candidates?